ibm-cloud-docs/assistant-data/dialog-runtime-context.md

 1. Add the variable name and value pair to the **Variable** and **Value** fields.

-    - The `name` can contain any upper- and lowercase alphabetic characters, numeric characters (0-9), and underscores.
+    - The `name` can contain any uppercase and lowercase alphabetic characters, numeric characters (0-9), and underscores.

       You can include other characters, such as periods and hyphens, in the name.
 However, if you do, then you must specify the shorthand syntax `$(variable-name)` every time you subsequently reference the variable.
 See [Expressions for accessing objects](/docs/assistant-data?topic=assistant-data-expression-language#expression-language-shorthand-syntax) for more details.
-      {:tip}
+      {: tip}

     - The `value` can be any supported JSON type, such as a simple string variable, a number, a JSON array, or a JSON object.